 Most of the hair went inside the dust cup.

 But some of it wrapped around the brush roll.
-Take note that hair will also wrap around the side brush, so it’s something to regularly check for those who live with someone who has long hair.
+Take note that hair will also wrap around the side brush, so it’s something to regularly check for people who live with someone with long hair.

 How much power does the Roborock S6 MaxV have?